SatoshiRobatoFujimoto/hololens-3D-video/README.md

-# hololens-web-tv
+# hololens-3D-video
-A basic Web TV for Hololens
+A basic 3D Video for Hololens